Diversity, Inclusion, and Equity: Core Principles

 I encourage you to join us as we build bridges and celebrate our diversity!

-Associate Vice Provost for Institutional Diversity, Equity & Inclusion
+Interim Associate Vice President for Institutional Diversity, Equity & Inclusion